 We also suspect that prevalence of pronouns and gold speaker information produce better scores in the results.
-Table 3 ranks genres by their e2e CoNLL score, and gives the proportions of pronouns, as well as score rankings for span detection.
+Table 4 ranks genres by their e2e CoNLL score, and gives the proportions of pronouns, as well as score rankings for span detection.
 Because pronouns are usually easier to detect and pair than nouns (Durrett and Klein, 2013), more pronouns usually means higher scores.
-On genres with more than 50% pronouns and gold speakers (vl, it, cn, sp, fc) e2e gets much higher results, while genres with few pronouns (<30%) have lower scores (ac, vy, nw).
+On genres with more than 50% pronouns and gold speakers (vlog, interview, conversation, speech, fiction) e2e gets much higher results, while genres with few pronouns (<30%) have lower scores (academic, voyage, news).
 This diversity over 12 genres supports the usefulness of OntoGUM, which can evaluate the genrealizability of coreference systems.